vtolani95/HumANav-Release/surreal/README.md

 ## Generate Human Walking Meshes From SURREAL

 The HumANav dataset uses photorealistic textured meshes from the [SURREAL](https://www.di.ens.fr/willow/research/surreal/) dataset.
-Please follow the following setup instructions; #1 and #2 are copied directly from the [SURREAL GitHub page](https://github.com/gulvarol/surreal).
+Please follow the following setup instructions; #1 and #2 are modified from the [SURREAL GitHub page](https://github.com/gulvarol/surreal).

-## 1. Download SURREAL dataset
+## 1. Accept the SURREAL dataset license

-In order to download SURREAL dataset, you need to accept the license terms.
 The links to license terms and download procedure are available here:

 https://www.di.ens.fr/willow/research/surreal/data/